-- + Never create a movie with compressed headers or prepare a movie for internet streaming. - + Do not use QuickTime 7 Pro to modify both the framerate of a movie and trim the movie at the same time, as this will modify the headers of the QuickTime file to the point where Mbox cannot play it.
+- + Never create a movie with compressed headers or prepare a movie for internet streaming. - + Do not use QuickTime 7 Pro to change the framerate of a movie and trim the movie at the same time, as this will modify the headers of the QuickTime file to the point where Mbox cannot play it.
 However, QuickTime 7 Pro can be used to convert a movie from one codec to another or to trim an existing movie.
-It is recommended that more complex tasks (changing the framerate) be performed using some other application, so that the movie's source elements are re-rendered into a new file.
-This is especially critical if the movie has audio tracks. - + Mbox can playback H.264 content using either the QuickTime (.mov) or H.264 (.mp4) container formats. - + Avoid including extraneous tracks (e.g. timecode) in QuickTime movies if at all possible. - + Mbox only renders onscreen with 8-bit color, so there is no advantage to creating content with a higher color depth. - + To create and play content using some codecs (e.g. ProRes, Hap), the appropriate codec must be installed on the computer that makes the content, and the Mbox computer that plays the content.
+It is recommended that more complex tasks be performed using some other application, such that the movie's source elements are re-rendered into a new file.
+This is especially critical if the movie has audio tracks. - + Mbox can play back H.264 content using either the QuickTime (.mov) or H.264 (.mp4) container formats. - + Avoid including extraneous tracks (e.g. timecode) in QuickTime movies if at all possible. - + Mbox renders onscreen with 8-bit color; there is no advantage to creating content with a higher color depth. - + To create and/or play content using some codecs (e.g. ProRes, Hap), the codec must be installed on the computer that makes the content, and the application must support the use of the codec.
+Newer versions of the Adobe suite and most applications on the PC may not support ProRes or Hap.
+Alternatives like FFMPEG can be used instead.